K-12 Bullying Prevention Assemblies

 Today’s mission: start at a new school and make some friends.
 After Ben moves in with his dad he finds out life at his new school is way different.
 Everyone makes fun of his backpack and they all play that new adventure video game.
 If Ben can just learn how to play and complete a mission he’ll be invited to join The 5th Grade Gamers.
 But between his opponents in the fantastical video game world and the students at school, Ben’s going to need the power of the three R’s: Recognizing, Reporting and Refusing bullying behavior and the teamwork of his gaming friends to complete his mission.

-Relationship Status by Anne Kennedy Brady
+Relationship Status

 Jason and Trevor have been best friends for years, but Jason’s pursuit of Claire throws it all into turmoil.
 As alliances shift and Trevor struggles to maintain their friendship, Jason and his new girlfriend begin an online campaign of bullying and harassment which leaves Trevor isolated and upset.
 With newfound confidence, Jason begins a run for class president, providing Trevor an opportunity to publicly humiliate him.
 Relationship Status examines the social consequences of online behavior, and how to make positive choices to end the downward spiral of cyberbullying and harassment.

 It’s all fun and games until someone gets hurt.
 Hayley’s Body Positivity Club is off to a start, and she’s chronicling the experience on her vlog.
 Meanwhile, class clown Jason struggles with his own body image after his best friend Cody makes fun of him.
 To hide his insecurities, Jason joins Cody in remixing Hayley’s vlogs into an embarrassing montage body-shaming her.
 As the video spreads around the school, Hayley’s life starts to crumble and the students of Everwood must choose how they treat their peers.
-The Social Networth examines the consequences of online behavior while helping students make positive choices to end cyberbullying and harassment.
+The Social NetWorth examines the consequences of online behavior while helping students make positive choices to end cyberbullying and harassment.

 School Pricing and Additional Information